AnandTenneti/SampleProject/README.md

 #### 5.Test Reporting

-   The reports for the automation test results can be viewed under the reports folder in the index.html file
+   The reports for the automation test results can be viewed under the reports folder in the index.html file.

+##### NOTE:

+There are some known issues in this project that is being worked on.
+Will keep updating the changes to fix the known issues .
+README file also will be updated regularly as and when the issues are getting fixed.